OpenAttackDefenseTools/ataka/README.md

 Whenever you want to update your exploit to a new version, just issue the `exploit upload` command again.
 The attacker will assign progressive numbers to the versions, such as `NAME-1`, `NAME-2`, and so forth.

-**New exploits will NOT be activated by default**.
-When you upload a new version of an already active exploit, the CLI will deactivate the old version and activate the new version automatically (if that's not what you want, pass `--no-switch-if-active` to avoid it).

 Uploaded exploits can be downloaded by anyone with `atk exploit download EXPLOIT_ID OUTPUT_DIR`.